Applying for an Australian Tourist Visa in India? Read these tips!

 Australian Tourist visa process, in one word, is Simple.
 The application takes no more than 15 minutes to get over with, you also do not require to have a medical insurance or hotel bookings or a return flight ticket.
 Though if you can, it’s always the best idea to show as many supportive documents as you can, but in this case, even if you can’t, you should be fine.
 Just mention in your cover letter about your plans and provide a rough itinerary.
 In my case, I showed an unreserved flight itinerary, that I managed to get without having to pay for a penny and by using MakeMyTrip.
-I’d no hotel bookings, and no medical insurance either.
+I had no hotel bookings, and no medical insurance either.
 But everything still turned out to be good in the end.

 Plan Enough In Advance

 I heard so many people mentioning that their Australian tourist visa took ages to come back with an answer, as so was the case with me.
 I received the email from the embassy, granting me a 1-year tourist visa, after 34 days of submission — almost 2 weeks more than how long my Schengen Visa took, and a month, for Malaysian.